omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 Merkle proofs that show the input-creating transactions are valid.
 In the same order as input transactions.

 #### inFlightTxWitnesses (bytes[])
 Witnesses for in-flight transaction.
 In the same order as input transactions.
-Depending on transaction types, these can be for example sginatures of input owners.
+Depends on transaction type, for example the signatures of input owners.

 #### Example: